baharmon/3d-modeling-course/terrain-modeling.md

 ![alt text](https://github.com/baharmon/3d-modeling-course/blob/master/images/arcmap/Lecture%201/arccatalog_connect_to_folder.png)

 Browse to your username.
-Create a new folder for this data. (_Option to connect to your downloads folder here as well to navigate easily to your files you downloaded_)
+Create a new folder for this data.
+Name it arcgis_data (_Option to repeat this step and connect to your downloads folder here so you can navigate easily to your files you downloaded_)

 Right click in or on new folder > New > File Geodatabase: